 Qualifying record v teammate: 13-9

 Statistically, the 2022 season was the worst of Hamilton's career with a sixth-place finish in the standings and no wins to his name.
-But a bad season for the seven-time world champion is still relatively good compared to the rest of the grid and his relatively small points tally and lack of a race win don't tell the entire story.
+But a bad season for the seven-time world champion is still good compared to the rest of the grid and his relatively small points tally and lack of a race win did not tell the whole story.
 Mercedes' porpoising and ride issues early in the year forced him to try a variety of experimental setups at the opening nine or ten races, which cost him points but helped unlock key areas of development for the team.
-In qualifying he beat Russell 13-9 and held a slender 0.082s average advantage over his younger teammate, which suggests he had the edge in terms of pure pace.
+In qualifying he beat Russell 13-9 and held a slender 0.082s average advantage over his younger teammate, which suggests he just about has the edge in terms of pure pace.
 Seeing who comes out on top in their second season with a more consistent car will be fascinating.

 5. Charles Leclerc

 Championship position: 2nd

 After the first three races in 2022, Leclerc was dominating the drivers' championship and held a 46-point lead over eventual champion Verstappen.
 By the end of the season he'd slipped to a 146-point deficit to the Red Bull driver.
 To be fair to Leclerc, the vast majority of the points swing was not his fault.
 When the car was at its best, especially over one lap, he looked unbeatable, taking nine pole positions to Verstappen's seven.
 The problems usually occurred on race day and the majority of the blame can be laid with Ferrari, both from a reliability and strategy point of view.